The Two Synod Solution

 (Auburn or Westminster)

-that they have voted to
+that they wish to align

-align with.
+with.

 Proposed Amendments